mostafaamer1234/FloodClusterMST/Report.md

 If we want to split this graph into k = 2 clusters, we remove the largest MST edge, which is AD.
 This leaves two connected components:
 - *{A, B} and {C, D}*

-This validates the core MST and cluster splitting logic are working as expected.
+This validates that the core MST and cluster splitting logic are working as expected.

 ### Toy Example B: Weighted MST with Elevation, Risk, Distance

 This example checks whether the weighted edge formula behaves correctly.
-Each node has an elevation value and a flood-risk value:
+Each node has an elevation value and a flood risk value:
 | Node | Elevation | Risk |
 | ---- | --------- | ---- |
 | A    | 10        | 0.2  |